Luis Abinader: Foreign relations

 U.S. Secretary of State Mike Pompeo was among those in attendance at Abinader's swearing-in ceremony.
 Under Luis Abinader's leadership, the Dominican Republic is set to form stronger economic and diplomatic ties with the United States.
 Under his administration, the Dominican Republic became one of the countries that, along with the US, voted to maintain the arms embargo on Iran.

-He is close to the Lima Group, which brings together conservative governments in the Americas to isolate Venezuela and contribute to the fall of its government.
+He is close to the Lima Group, which brings together nations in the Americas to oppose the Maduro regime and advocate for a return to democracy in Venezuela.
 On 24 February 2022, Abinader released a statement denouncing Russia's invasion of Ukraine.
+In 2023, a dispute over water in the Dajabón River led President Abinader to close the Dominican Republic-Haiti border.